akvilary/sqlconstructor/README.md

 If you you would like to insert value after building query then:
   - use SqlPlaceholder instance as value in filter keyword argument or dict.
-  - or add placeholder by syntax in string as filter value (neither in dict nor in keyword argument, because they are converted to sql value)
+  - or add placeholder by syntax in string as whole value (neither in dict nor in keyword argument, because they will be converted to sql value)
 ```python
 from sqlconstructor import SqlQuery, SqlFilter, SqlContainer, SqlWrap